fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 ## Core Principles of the License

 ### The Conversation Is the Purpose
-This license is designed to enable the broadest possible participation in the conversation that *The Scaling Law* initiates.
+This license is designed to enable the broadest possible participation in the conversation that *The Master Φ-Scaling Equation* initiates.
 Restrictions are imposed only where necessary to:
 - Protect the integrity of the scientific framework
 - Preserve the authenticity of the personal testimony
 - Ensure that derivative works honour the philosophical core